-In the Unites States, BRCA testing is usually covered by insurance if the patient meets certain criteria.
-Insurance coverage and criteria varies by insurance plan, and genetic counselors are excellent at determining whether insurance is likely to cover the testing.
-The Affordable Care Act may make BRCA testing even more accessible by removing co-pays for BRCA testing.
+In the United States, BRCA testing is usually covered by insurance if the patient meets certain criteria.
+Insurance coverage and criteria varies by insurance plan, and genetic counselors will review potential costs and insurance coverage with you during your appointment.

 Remember that like all medical care, just because your insurance "covers" something, it does not mean you will have no out-of-pocket cost.
 You may have to pay: